inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 4) 15:00 Motor block r leg = 0, Motor block l leg = 0
 5) 19:00 Motor block r leg = 0, Motor block l leg = 0

 The interval between assessment 4 and 5 should not factor into the average time between measurements calculation because assessement four showed zero motor block.
+However on the front tile, this patient would still be considered 'on epidural' for the entire 12 hours and on the floorplan, the green score should be displayed on the bed space for the duration of the 12 hours, but not shown as missing.

 This calculation on the front tile looks back from the current time to 24 hours in the past